Marisca Mersch

-FC Marisca Mersch are a Luxembourg football club, based in Mersch.
-They currently compete in the Luxembourg Division of Honour having been relegated from the Luxembourg National Division at the end of the 2023/24 season.
+FC Marisca Mersch is an association football club based in Mersch, in central Luxembourg.
+They currently compete in the Luxembourg Division of Honour, the second tier of Luxembourgish football.

 History

 The club was founded in 1908 under its current name.
 In 1940 as part of Germanisation of Luxembourg, FC Marisca Mersch was renamed Fussballklub (FK) Mersch.
 Following the liberation of Luxembourg, the original name FC Marisca Mersch was restored.

 In 1947, as runners up in Division 2 Serie 1, Marisca Mersch were promoted for the first time to the third level of the Luxembourg league pyramid for the first time, where they remained for 10 seasons.
 In 1963 they reached the Luxembourg Division of Honour, the second division in Luxembourg's football pyramid for the first time.